quicwg/multipath/draft-ietf-quic-multipath.md

 {: #fig-example-ack-delay title="Example of ACK delays using multiple paths"}

-The computed values reflect both the state of the network path and the scheduling decisions of the acknowledgement sender.
+The computed values reflect both the state of the network path and the scheduling decisions of the acknowledgment sender.
 If we assume that the PATH_ACK will be sent over the terrestrial link, because this decision provides the best response time, the computed RTT value for the satellite path will be about 350ms.
 This is